evxiong/oscy/README.md

 [`frontend/`](/frontend/)

-- Next.js web app - an Oscars ceremony explorer, which also serves as an example of what you can do with the oscy API.
+- Next.js web app - an Oscars ceremony explorer, which also serves as an example of what you can do with the oscy API

 ## What's in the database